raycg/Open-Research-Playbook/templates/C-verification-report.md

 ## Final Message

-> **Verification is complete only when you can explain the research contribution, reproduce the supporting experimental results, and continue the research independently.**
+> **Verification is complete only when you can independently identify the research contributions, define appropriate test cases, reproduce the experimental results, and continue the research.**